Making Informational Interviews Work: A Career-Boosting Strategy for Fundraisers

 Making Connections and Building Your Network

 The more you network and make your name known in the fundraising community, the more doors will open in the future.
 Imagine a scenario where a colleague or supervisor is hiring and asks, “Do you know anyone good?”
-This is when we think of people we know—former colleagues, individuals from AFP events, or even those we met in an informational interview years ago.
+This is when we think of people we know—former colleagues, individuals from networking events, conferences, or even those we met in an informational interview years ago.

 For managers, conducting informational interviews regularly can help build a talent pipeline, enabling long-term thinking about HR.
 While most requests come from junior fundraisers or aspiring professionals, these individuals could grow into candidates for future roles.
 Social media platforms like LinkedIn make it easy to stay connected, so you can track career progression and reach out when the timing is right.